hchyang/PSiTE/README.md

 - **end**: The end position of the segment (0-based, exclusive).
 - **type**: The type of the segment (SNV: single nucleotide variation, AMP: amplification, DEL: deletion, REF: reference).
 The amplified regions are represented by multiple overlapping records.
-For example, line 4 and 5 in the example chain file indicate that there is an amplification in region 1:55-99.
+For example, line 3,6 and 7 in the example chain file indicate that there is an amplification in region 1:55-99.
 - **var**: The type of the variant.
-0/1/2: SNV, -1: deletion, +int: amplification.
+0/1/2: SNV, -1: deletion.
+For amplifications, this column is in the format of `+N/M`.
+N is the copy index and M is the total number of new copies of the amplification events.
+In the example chain file, the first copy of the amplification (1:55-99) is inserted before 1:55, and the second one is inserted before 1:33.

 ##### Tipnode map file (--map) (optional)